shaners1106/technical-assessment-appsync/README.md

 >    - `cdk --version`
 >    - `node --version`
 >    - `python3 --version`
-> 3. Open a new folder on your machine using an IDE and using the `AWS Access Key ID` and `AWS Secret Access Key` generated in step 1 execute an `aws configure` command to configure an AWS profile for your new IAM User profile
+> 3. Open a new folder on your machine using an IDE and using the `AWS Access Key ID` and `AWS Secret Access Key` generated in step 1 execute an `aws configure` command to configure a local AWS profile for your new IAM User profile
 > 4. Next, bootstrap a new CDK environment on your AWS Account associated with the new IAM User:
 >   - `cdk bootstrap <AWS Account ID>/<AWS Default Region> --profile <profile-name>`
 > 5. Go to the Github repository linked in the submission email and copy the clone link.
-Using the clone link and the Github Personal Access Token provided in the submission email, clone the repo into your new folder:
+Using the clone link and the Github Personal Access Token provided in the submission email, clone the repo directly into your new folder:
 >    - `git clone https://<Personal-Access-Token>@<git-clone-link> .`
 > 6. Configure a Python Virtual Environment to the project and run the following 2 commands to install local project dependencies into your virtual environment:
->   - `source venv/bin/activate` on Mac/Linux or
+>   - `source venv/bin/activate` on Mac/Linux or `.\venv\Scripts\Activate` on Windows
 >   - `pip install -r requirements.txt`
 > 7. Lastly, to deploy the new API, run the following 2 CDK commands:
 >   - `cdk synth`